demisto/content/Packs/HatchingTriage/Integrations/HatchingTriage/README.md

-Submit a high volume of samples to run in a sandbox and view reports This integration was integrated and tested with version xx of Hatching Triage
+Submit a high volume of samples to run in a sandbox and view reports This integration was integrated and tested with version 0 of Hatching Triage

 ## Configure Hatching Triage on Cortex XSOAR